 Danish Apple Pork (Æbleflæsk)

-Step 2: While the pork are frying on the pan; peel the onions and slice them.
+- While the pork is frying on the pan; peel the onions and slice them.

-Step 4: When the pork are done, put the meat on a plate with a piece of paper towel.
+- When the pork is done, put the meat on a plate with a piece of paper towel.
 Leave the grease on the pan.

-Step 5: Put the onions on the pan and fry them for a couple of minutes before you add the apples.
-Place a lid over the pan (you can also use a sauce pan), so the apples and onions get steamed.
+- Put the onions on the pan and fry them for a couple of minutes before you add the apples.
+Place a lid over the pan (you can also use a saucepan), so the apples and onions get steamed.